 Media and General Interest

-Location Japan published an article about pop culture tourism to Hida, Gifu Prefecture for Kimi no Na wa., then goes on to discuss a precedent pattern when the city featured in 2002 television series Sakura.
+Location Japan published an article about seichijunrei to Hida, Gifu Prefecture for Kimi no Na wa., then goes on to discuss a precedent pattern when the city featured in 2002 television series Sakura.

 (サクラクエスト Sakura Kuesuto)